by Jackson K, Saarang B, and Atli A.

 One of the other perks of swearing is that it can be a non-violent outlet, according to Psych Central.
 When you feel anger, swearing can help you release your anger without physical violence.
 Also, when you communicate with swearing, it calls attention to what you say, BBC says.
 When you swear while you are making an important point, it seems more emphatic.
 This is especially effective when chastising a peer or subordinate because it induces fear and ordinance.

 Although profanity is often perceived as rude, offensive and unacceptable, swearing isn’t all bad.
 This is exemplified by the benefits of swearing that are associated with strength and rage.
 But the opinion on cursing will always be mixed.
-Next time someone swears in your exalted presence, don’t hurry to criticise them.
+Next time someone swears in your exalted presence, don’t hurry to criticize them.